-Dr. Jerry Jon Sellers, is author of Understanding Space: An Introduction to Astronautics, and is a contributing author and editor of Applied Space Systems Engineering.
-He was the director of the U.S. Air Force Academy’s Space Systems Research Center.
-He has over 25 years of space systems experience including Guidance & On-board Navigation Officer in Space Shuttle Mission Control; Assistant Professor of Astronautics at the U.S. Air Force Academy; and Chief of Astronautics for the Air Force European Office of Aerospace Research & Development.
+Dr. Jerry Jon Sellers is the author of Understanding Space: An Introduction to Astronautics, a contributing author and editor of Applied Space Systems Engineering, and a contributing author of Human Spaceflight Analysis and Design.
+He has over 30 years of space systems experience including Guidance & Onboard Navigation Officer in Space Shuttle Mission Control; Assistant Professor of Astronautics at the U.S. Air Force Academy; and Chief of Astronautics for the Air Force European Office of Aerospace Research & Development.
 He is an Associate Fellow at AIAA and the former Chairman of the Space Systems Technical Committee.
+Jerry is a certified Scaled Agile Program Consultant and a corresponding member of the International Academy of Astronautics.
 He is also an adjunct professor at Stevens Institute of Technology.
-He is currently a principle partner with Teaching Science & Technology Inc.

 Noah Vaneman will be attending Virginia Tech in the Fall of 2019 for his freshmen year of college, where he will be pursuing a major in Computer Engineering.
 He is currently the intern at the Lifecycle Modeling Language Steering Committee, where he developed their website.

 Stephen Zini is an INCOSE Certified Systems Engineering Professional with space systems focus and experience with remote Sensing/ISR systems engineering, architectures, requirements, and CONOPs development, Modeling & Simulation, software testing, and transition.
 Mr. Zini is a retired Navy Captain with an MS in Space Systems Operations and a BS in Aerospace Engr.